jvoros/patientassignmenttool/README.md

 I can't use single file components this way.
 But the amount of code required for each section of the site is fairly minimal and can be neatly organized into a single file with less than 300 lines of code.

 The `dummy.js` and `dummy2.js` files are just dumps of the state from server.
 Used for development.
 Useful to see the shape of content from server.
 That's why I'm leaving them here.

+## Docs
+The `client-docs` folder holds markdown files for the Quick Reference section of the website.
+There is one route in the express server that dynamically fetches the markdown files and uses the `.ejs` templates for the boilerplate code.